klei1984/max/save.md

 With this information it also technically becomes possible to develop a scenario editor for the original game, but certain limitations apply.

 Training missions, scenarios and even the campaign games are normal game save files.
 In theory this means that one can develop additional missions for the game.
-But unfortunately M.A.X. hardcodes mission goals, or victory and loss conditions, and thus the number of supported scenarios, campaign and training missions.
+But unfortunately M.A.X. hard codes mission goals, or victory and loss conditions, and thus the number of supported scenarios, campaign and training missions.

 For example campaign game #2 is lost as soon as the player loses a research center or won as soon as the victory turns limit configured within the save file is reached.
 One can change the victory turns limit which is 30 turns currently, but there is no way to change the loss condition.

-Without reimplementing and externalizing hardcoded missions specific aspects of the game many constraints apply to what kind of missions, scenarios an enthusiast could create in a hypothetical scenario editor.
+Without reimplementing and externalizing hard coded missions specific aspects of the game many constraints apply to what kind of missions, scenarios an enthusiast could create in a hypothetical scenario editor.

 Nevertheless the first step to do is the specification of the original binary game save file format.